journal-club/wiki-data/news/lgbtq.md

 </center>

-As the articles go on, we’d also like to notify everyone that an anonymous support platform for campus members in the Queer community exists and should anyone want to be a part of this group, they can write to Richa Mittal at zricha1716@gmail.com

-Richa is a 2014 batch student at the Hyderabad Campus and identifies as a lesbian.
+*As the articles go on, we’d also like to notify everyone that an anonymous support platform for campus members in the Queer community exists and should anyone want to be a part of this group, they can write to Richa Mittal at zricha1716@gmail.com.
+Richa is a 2014 batch student at the Hyderabad Campus and identifies as a lesbian.*